Protective gear in national stockpile is nearly depleted, DHS officials say - The Boston Globe

 According to the White House, FEMA had shipped or delivered 11.6 million N95 respirator masks, 26 million surgical masks, 5.2 million face shields, 4.3 million surgical gowns, 22 million gloves, and 8,100 ventilators as of March 28.

-A stockpile of 1.5 million expired N95 masks that U.S. Customs and Border Protection has in storage will be distributed to the Transportation Security Administration and U.S. Immigration and Customs Enforcement, CBP said in a statement.
+A stockpile of 1.5 million expired N95 masks that US Customs and Border Protection has in storage will be distributed to the Transportation Security Administration and US Immigration and Customs Enforcement, Customs and Border Protection said in a statement.
 The CDC has issued guidelines for the safe use of masks with expiration dates that have passed, potentially leaving their elastic bands too loose to form a proper face seal.

 Advertisement